merajuddin123/problem-solving/README.md

-# Problem Solving in Java
+# stream-api-coding-challenges

-This repository contains my solutions to various coding challenges (LeetCode, HackerRank, GeeksforGeeks, etc.) written in Java.
+This repository showcases my solutions to coding challenges solved using Java Stream API.
-It demonstrates my problem-solving skills, algorithmic thinking, and consistent practice.
+It highlights practical applications such as filtering, grouping, and sorting data.
+The goal is to demonstrate strong problem-solving ability, clean coding practices, and consistent interview-oriented preparation.